 I think itβs become pretty clear by now that the Super Bowl is more than a battle of football teams, itβs also a battle of brands, and a fierce one at that!

-So we figured this would be an awesome opportunity to take a peek at the data and let it show us which brands made the biggest splash at the Super Bowl in 2024.
+So, we figured this would be an awesome opportunity to take a peek at the data and let it show us which brands made the biggest splash in the Super Bowl-related social media scene in 2025.

-For this Super Bowl social media analysis, we picked the 15 best-performing participating brands with a strong presence on social media, based on key performance metrics such as engagement, impressions, post volume and more.
+For this Super Bowl social media analysis, we picked the 5 best-performing participating brands with a strong presence on social media, based on key performance metrics such as engagement, impressions, and post volum.

 They are: